 CYSTS

-Cysts are enclosed sacs located within the body, with their distinctive features determined by their location and the composition of the lining membrane.
+Cysts are enclosed sacs within the body, with their features determined by their location and lining.
+They can vary in size and may sometimes cause discomfort, swelling, or cosmetic concerns.

 Three common types of skin cysts include epidermal (sebaceous) cysts, trichilemmal (pilar) cysts, and milia.

-- An epidermal cyst is a mobile nodule with normal skin covering, often found in areas like the face, ears, neck, back, and scalp.
-It contains a white cheesy substance made of broken-down keratin, originating from clogged hair follicles or penetrating injuries.
+- Epidermal cysts are mobile nodules covered by normal skin, often appearing on the face, ears, neck, back, and scalp.
+They contain a white, cheesy substance made of broken-down keratin and usually form from clogged hair follicles or minor skin injuries.

-- Trichilemmal cysts, also known as wens, resemble epidermal cysts but are more common on the scalp and tend to be thicker walled.
-They can be removed if they become problematic to prevent recurrence.
+- Trichilemmal cysts, also called wens, are similar to epidermal cysts but are more common on the scalp and have thicker walls.
+They can be removed if they cause discomfort or to prevent recurrence.

-- Milia are small, firm, whitish lesions mostly seen around the eyes.
-These can be seen in adults as well as in newborns and infants.
+- Milia are small, firm, whitish lesions most often seen around the eyes.
+They can occur in adults as well as in newborns and infants.